 Quality Framework for Community Engagement and Participation

-Healthcare Improvement Scotland and the Care Inspectorate have worked with stakeholders to develop a draft Quality Framework for Community Engagement and Participation.
+Healthcare Improvement Scotland and the Care Inspectorate have worked with stakeholders to develop a Quality Framework for Community Engagement and Participation.

 It is aligned to Planning with People: community engagement and participation guidance published by the Scottish Government and COSLA.